byuibigdata/project_safegraph/needs_statement.md

 1. As much data as possible is leveraged from the SafeGraph source.
 2. The retail placement doesn't focus on a specific brand.
-3. The output is either a probability or traffic count.
+3. The output is either a probability or a count.
 4. Decisions for placement can be made at a relatively refined spatial footprint (not predicting at the state level, for example).
 5. A proposal of how to use the [OpenWeather API](https://openweathermap.org/price#current) with our tool.
 6. Your submission will receive added weight if you exemplify incorporating additional data sets beyond those available from the SafeGraph.